 To me it is not worth following the lead of many that don’t filter and claim everything is safe and wonderful.
 You wouldn’t know until it was too late.
 It has nothing to do with how iron clad you think your stomach is, or how healthy you consider yourself.
 Even Fern Spring occasionally has been tagged that it needs to be filtered.
 That contamination notice has been rare.
 Still the tribe on its website indicates to filter all streams and springs.

 It all boils down to personal choice and the risks you are willing to take.
-If you think you are impervious just please don’t try to convince others to follow that thinking.
+If you think you are impervious.
+Please just don’t try to convince others to follow that thinking.
+Just stay silent and do your thing.
+Let them do theirs.